 Audio Sprockets was founded to solve a problem that every acoustic instrument player has on stage—how to get a great sound out of a piezo pickup.
 Any one who has performed with an instrument mic knows the limitations and constraints, but before ToneDexter it was only a choice between the thin sound of a pickup and the problems and limitations of using a mic.

-James, Andy and Michael worked hard to engineer a solution and ToneDexter is the result, providing the best possible sound, professional features, ease of use, and maximum affordability.
+James May and the Audio Sprockets’ team worked hard to engineer a solution and ToneDexter is the result, providing the best possible sound, professional features, ease of use, and maximum affordability.
 They believe they’ve accomplished their mission, as do scores of professional and amateur users.
 Due to a worldwide shortage of computer chips ToneDexter has been redesigned and will be available Q2 2023 as ToneDexter II.
 The orginal ToneDexters are no longer available.
 The good news is that it has allowed the incorporation of more powerful features, a new color screen, and improvements to ease of use.

 Thanks to the Audio Sprockets’ team, you can have the convenience of a pickup with the rich sound of your studio mic.

 James May first picked up a guitar in 1964, and a soldering iron shortly after that.
 A keen interest in both music and electronics led him in several related directions.
 In the late 1970s he was was a professional guitarist and recording engineer.
 Since 1983, he has been an electrical engineer in the field of telecommunications, specializing in analog circuit design, and a consulting engineer.
 He holds 26 patents.
 An active singer, songwriter and performer, James has loads of fun singing three part harmony in a 60’s and 70’s cover band, and has produced two albums of original music on his own label.
 He is the creator of the Ultra Tonic pickup for acoustic guitars.